BCDigSchol/policedata/_pages/about.md

 - [Newspaper clipping scrapbook beginning in 1839](https://findingaids.bc.edu/repositories/2/archival_objects/85462)

-You can also schedule a visit to the Burns Library reading room to access these documents in-person.
+You can schedule a visit to the Burns Library reading room to access these documents in-person.
 Burns library is open to scholars and public to consult historical records.
 The timings for the visit and procedures can be found at the [Burns Library website.](https://libguides.bc.edu/burns)